mihirsn/planck/README.md

 Planck transforms raw application logs into actionable operational insights — **without requiring Prometheus, Grafana, databases, or agents**.

-Built for developers running applications on Docker, VPS, and small cloud environments who rely primarily on logs.
+Planck is not another Prometheus or Grafana and does not intend to, rather its built for developers running applications on Docker, VPS, and small cloud environments who rely primarily on logs.
 Most observability tools assume you already have a metrics pipeline.
-Small teams, self-hosted apps, and early-stage products often don't — they have **logs**.
+Small teams, self-hosted apps, and early-stage products often don't.

 Planck bridges that gap: give it a log file or a Docker container name, and it tells you what's actually happening.